Qumulo/docs/administrator-guide/monitoring-and-metrics/enabling-cloud-based-monitoring-remote-support.md

 Cloud-Based monitoring lets the Qumulo Care team monitor your Qumulo cluster proactively.
 Enabling Cloud-Based Monitoring lets your cluster send detailed diagnostic data to Qumulo through an encrypted connection.
 We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.

-Remote Support lets the Qumulo Care team access your Qumulo cluster only to assist you with a software update or perform diagnostics or troubleshooting from the command line.
-Qumulo uses encryption technologies to ensure a secure connection to your cluster and you can enable or disable Remote Support at any time.
+Remote Support lets the Qumulo Care team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
+Qumulo uses industry-standard encryption technologies to ensure a secure connection to your cluster and you can enable or disable Remote Support at any time.

 {% include important.html content="To let the Qumulo Care team provide fast support when you need it most, we strongly recommend enabling both Cloud-Based Monitoring and Remote Support." %}